Internal Links

 it doesn't always work like that and that was the case in Zimbabwe for most of the

 time.
 Again, I was glad to get home.
-So, I've seen five total solar eclipses now and had two
+So, I've seen seven total solar eclipses now and had two

 cloudy ones (Hawaii and Cornwall '99....when I was the BAA President and was